andre-jar/Stick-Arena-Private-Server/README.md

 - setKills now correctly updates kills and relogging is no longer required.
 - setColor also does not require relogging anymore.
 - Changed the ban system.
 It is now possible to ban players a specific amount of time and ip banning also can be time limited (or infinite) from now on.
 Bans get stored with a timestamp that gets checked at login if the player is still banned.
 - Cred tickets now have different probabilities.
-To win 5000$ for example is now only a chance of ~0.95% the next item an additional ~0.95% and so on.
+To win 5000$ for example is now only a chance of ~0.95% the next ticket an additional ~0.95% and so on.
 Cred ticket is also now available every 8 hours like on the original servers.
 Similarly to the bans a timestamp is used to check for a ticket at login.
 - Maps can now be loaded and saved on the database with the provided php script.
 It also now possible to buy map slots if you have a labpass.
 It is also possible to load maps from the xgen servers for accounts that are not used on your local server.
 Saving can only be done on local servers of course.
 - Added the possibility to add emails to your accounts.
 This could be used for verification and recovery later on.
 - Improved/fixed stick_arena.php to work with newer php versions.
 Also added a check for invalid usernames at creation.
 - Changed php sql statements to actual prepared statements to minimize risk of SQL injections.
+- Made quick start spinners much more like the original.
+Added missing player names to quickstart.
+- Added possibility to handle map ratings.
+Implement your own logic if you want to process them.
+- Added missing SAB Ballistick and Dimensions spinners to shop.
+- Added highscore boards as php scripts.
+You can choose between the old style and the new style.
+- Rounds stat is now updated properly.
+Every started round counts towards completed/forfeited rounds stat.
+Multiple joining of the same match will only be counted once.
+- Added support for all the slash commands from the game.
+Added missing handlers for them.
+- Method killrooom now sends the correct packet to the clients.
+- Database now stores the creation date and last login date of users.
+- Created Event on database to reduce the labpass days every day.
+- Fixed a bug where vips would not get added properly.
+Also only vips and labpass owners can now join labpass games.
+Also kicks vip players now if the game creator left.
+Also kicks players if it is a custom map and the creator left.
+- Labpass matches are no longer visible for normal players and also full rooms are also no longer visible.
+Also full games can't be joined any more now.
+- Restricted a few player commands.
+Normal players should not be allowed to cheat kills or change color any way they want (which would kill the purpose of shop and credits a bit).
+Also restricted some of the special spinners to labpass owners.

 # How to set up